 Whether you’re in Irvine running some errands, headed to Huntington Beach to surf some waves or simply passing through Orange County on the 405 freeway, you don’t expect to get into an accident, much less suffer injuries.
 But car accidents and injuries can happen anywhere, including Orange County, California.

-The Dominguez Firm has an in-house team of investigators, experts and award winning trial attorneys ready to help you with your accident injury claim.
+The Dominguez Firm has an in-house team of investigators, experts and award winning trial attorneys in Orange that are ready to help you with your accident injury claim.
 We will never refer your case out or settle for less.
 We have the skills and resources to go to trial if necessary and fight to get you the maximum compensation you are legally entitled to.
 Plus, we are committed to our motto of compassion, service and results by always providing outstanding customer service to all of our clients.

 If you or a loved one suffered injuries in a car accident in Orange County, call The Dominguez Firm today for a free consultation at 800-818-1818.
 We have over 30 years of experience successfully handling cases across all personal injury practice areas, including Orange auto accidents.
 We have recovered over $750 million* for our clients and will fight to get you the maximum compensation you are entitled to as well.